-Scar removal in Perth is a specialised procedure performed by Perth Specialist Plastic Surgeon Dr David Colbert.
+Scar removal (or scar revision) is a specialised procedure performed by Perth Specialist Plastic Surgeon Dr David Colbert.

 Scar tissue is a normal part of the healing process, and develops whenever the deepest part of the skin is damaged.